influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.3/examples/using_alert_topics.md

     |alert()
         .warn(lambda: "usage_idle" < 20)
         .crit(lambda: "usage_idle" < 10)
-        // Send alerts to the `slack` topic .topic('slack')
+        // Send alerts to the `cpu` topic .topic('cpu')
 ```

-The above TICKscript creates a threshold alert for cpu usage and sends the alerts to the `slack` topic.
+The above TICKscript creates a threshold alert for cpu usage and sends the alerts to the `cpu` topic.

 Save the above script as `cpu_alert.tick`.
 Create and start the task by running the following commands: